Kathryn Girten, Ph.D.

 Dr. Girten received an A.B. from Middlebury College (with a double major in art history and anthropology), and an A.M. and Ph.D. in anthropology from the University of Chicago.
 She spent much of her career (1989 – 2007) at Northern Arizona University in Flagstaff, Arizona, as a faculty member and then as dean of the College of Social and Behavioral Sciences.
 Her academic area of expertise is the analysis of animal bones from archaeological sites, and she conducted field and laboratory research in South Africa for more than twenty years.
 She is proud to have received the Northern Arizona University Teaching Scholar Award and the College of Social and Behavioral Sciences Outstanding Teaching Award.

-Community involvement is important to Dr. Cruz-Uribe, and she has served on several boards in both Monterey and Flagstaff, and now in Indiana.
-She currently serves on the board of the Wayne County Area Chamber of Commerce, the Richmond Art Museum, Reid Health, the Wayne County Foundation, the Richmond Symphony Orchestra and First Bank Richmond, as well as the steering committee of Forward Wayne County.
-She and her late husband, Dr. Eugene Cruz-Uribe, an Egyptologist, have two daughters and sons-in-law, and one granddaughter.
-Dr. Cruz-Uribe was born and raised in New York and enjoys painting with pastels, quilting, playing the piano, reading and traveling.
+Community involvement is important to Dr. Girten, and she has served on several boards in both Monterey and Flagstaff, and now in Indiana.
+She currently serves on the board of the Wayne County Area Chamber of Commerce, the Richmond Art Museum, Reid Health, the Wayne County Foundation, the Richmond Symphony Orchestra, the First Bank Richmond Community Foundation and First Bank Richmond, as well as the steering committee of Forward Wayne County.